 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether deutetrabenazine passes into breast milk or if it could affect the nursing baby.
 Tell your doctor if you are breast-feeding.

 Deutetrabenazine is not approved for use by anyone younger than 18 years old.

 How should I take deutetrabenazine?

 If you are switching from a similar medicine called tetrabenazine (Xenazine), take your first dose of deutetrabenazine one day after your last dose of tetrabenazine.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Deutetrabenazine is usually taken 2 times per day with food and a whole glass of water.
+Deutetrabenazine is usually taken 1 or 2 times per day with food and a whole glass of water.

 Do not crush, chew, or break a deutetrabenazine tablet.
 Swallow it whole.
 Tell your doctor if you have trouble swallowing the tablet whole.